davidcgong/personal_site/content/posts/2019-02-11-trading-options-on-robinhood.md

 #### 2. Good luck being able to time a continuing uptrend correctly...
 The market is unpredictable all the time.
 Chances are if a stock grew 10-15% over the few days, price correction is going to happen.
 So what should you probably do?

 Take the profits (10-15% has huge implications for the price of a contract) and be ready for the trend reversal based on your outlook (bullish or bearish).
-When the time comes for

 #### 3. What if there is high volatility?
 A little bit off topic from talking about taking in reasonable returns, but going back on what I said about expiration dates, I would also like to note an exception.